-Prior to the Civil War, separate laws were required for slaves and free men who turned criminal.
+Prior to the Civil War, separate laws were required for enslaved people and freepersons who committed crimes.
 These laws were referred to as Black Codes, and they included harsher punishments for crimes than were given to white offenders (Browne, 2010).
-What is notable is that black slaves were not usually given prison sentences because this interfered with the ability of plantation owners to get labor out of the slave, a commodity desperately needed in the plantation system (Browne, 2010; Roth, 2011).
-Thus, during the pre-Civil War era, prisons typically had populations that included mostly white inmates with only a few free blacks (Browne, 2010).
+What is notable is that Black slaves were not usually given prison sentences because this interfered with the ability of plantation owners to get labor out of the slave, a commodity upon which the plantation system of the South depended (Browne, 2010; Roth, 2011).
+Thus, during the pre-Civil War era, prisons typically had populations that included mostly Caucasian inmates with only a few free African Americans (Browne, 2010).